AgentXMan/mc-plugin-to-display-on-map-ghw/README.md

+https://youtu.be/mbTWgGMqxcw
+https://devpost.com/software/data-plugin

 # ghw-mc-plugin
 this is a small Minecraft plugin (still in development) that I created to visualize your Samsung Health data on MC maps.
-This project was developed for Global Hack Week (Data Week) challenge on day 6 (build a data visualization). https://youtu.be/mbTWgGMqxcw https://devpost.com/software/data-plugin
+This project was developed for Global Hack Week by mlh (Data Week) challenge on day 6 (build a data visualization).

 # installation and running